ch4mpy/spring-addons/samples/tutorials/README.md

 ### 3.1.
 OAuth2 Resource Server With Just `spring-boot-starter-oauth2-resource-server`
 Configure Spring Boot 3 applications as OAuth2 resource server (REST API) with authorities mapping to enable RBAC using roles defined on OIDC Providers.

-This tutorials are using only the "official" `spring-boot-starter-oauth2-resource-server` and are available for both [servlets](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials/servlet-resource-server) and [reactive applications](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials/reactive-resource-server).
+These tutorials are using only the "official" `spring-boot-starter-oauth2-resource-server` and are available for both [servlets](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials/servlet-resource-server) and [reactive applications](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials/reactive-resource-server).

 ### 3.2.
 OAuth2 Client With Just `spring-boot-starter-oauth2-client`
 Configure Spring Boot 3 applications as OAuth2 clients (Thymeleaf UI) with login, logout and authorities mapping to enable RBAC using roles defined on OIDC Providers.

-This tutorials are using only the "official" `spring-boot-starter-oauth2-client` and are available for both [servlets](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials/servlet-client) and [reactive applications](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials/reactive-client)
+These tutorials are using only the "official" `spring-boot-starter-oauth2-client` and are available for both [servlets](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials/servlet-client) and [reactive applications](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials/reactive-client)

 ### 3.3. [`resource-server_with_oauthentication`](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials/resource-server_with_oauthentication)
-Demos how to use a custom OAuth2 `Authentication` implementation: `OAthentication<OpenidClaimSet>` with typed accessors to OpenID claims.
+Demos how to use a custom OAuth2 `Authentication` implementation: `OAuthentication<OpenidClaimSet>` with typed accessors to OpenID claims.

 This tutorial introduces `spring-addons-starter-oidc`, which greatly simplifies Java configuration compared to section `3.1.`: all the Java configuration is replaced with application properties.

 ### 3.4. [`resource-server_with_specialized_oauthentication`](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials/resource-server_with_specialized_oauthentication)
 Builds on top of preceding, showing how to
-- extend `OAthentication<OpenidClaimSet>` implementation to add private claims of your own
+- extend `OAuthentication<OpenidClaimSet>` implementation to add private claims of your own
 - tweek `spring-addons-webmvc-jwt-resource-server` auto-configuration
 - enrich security SpEL